-If last year’s retail trends were any indication, small business holiday sales in 2018 may hit an all-time high.
-The most significant factor contributing to the 6.2% year-over-year retail sales growth was robust online sales.
-Black Friday, the day after Thanksgiving, was the biggest retail shopping day of last year’s holiday season in the U.S., while additional days like Cyber Monday and Small Business Saturday gave the growth a push.
+In recent years, small business holiday sales have been hitting an all-time high.
+While Black Friday, the day after Thanksgiving, is typically the biggest retail shopping day of the holiday season in the U.S., additional days like Cyber Monday and Small Business Saturday have contributed to the growth in holiday retail sales.

 As a small business, you can best taken advantage of the sales opportunities over the holiday season by preparing early.
 From marketing strategies to in-store experiences, here are some ways your business can increase your profits over the holidays.